One of the many wonderful ways to figure out how you can improve yourself is to find out which skills you possess thatwill be your strengths.

 For every twenty-one days spent we gain one level out of five or ten depending on what the area is that needs to be improved.

-Based on the example I use of self-discipline, once twenty-one days are up, the exercise that is required is to journal and write down your progress.
+Based on the example, once twenty-one days are up, the exercise that is required is to journal and write down your progress.

 Spend twenty-one days for each of the weaknesses you want to improve on.
 Reflect and research why it’s important for you to learn and make this a strength.